-The ECO must conduct twice monthly site visits during the initial bulk earthworks (civils), to check compliance with the conditions of the EA and mitigation measures and recommendations of this EMPr.
-Once the footprint of the site has been established and activities move towards the construction of the actual houses the frequency can be reduced to monthly.
+The ECO must conduct weekly site visits during construction and rehabilitation Phase, to check compliance with the conditions of the EA, mitigation measures and recommendations of this EMPr.
 The ECO has the discretion to undertake additional visits if he / she feels this is justified due to the actions of the contractors, and to make ad hoc visits in order to ensure compliance.